 - Article 227(2) & Article 227(3) extends the supervisory role of the High Court without affecting the power conferred under Article 227(1).
-Both sub-sections state that High court may call for returns, make and issue rules and specify forms for regulating the way the courts conduct their proceedings and practice, it may also prescribe how the book entries and accounts will be kept by the officers of any of these subordinate courts.
+It states that High court may call for returns, make and issue rules and specify forms for regulating the way the courts conduct their proceedings and practice, it may also prescribe how the book entries and accounts will be kept by the officers of any of these subordinate courts.
 In addition to this, the High Court under Article 227 may also decide upon the fees payable to such personnel such as sheriffs, clerks, and officers of the court, along with attorneys and pleaders practising at the court.

 - The exciting bit about the section is that is initiated suo moto.
 It can also be initiated by any person having sufficient locus standi.
 In the case of invoking revisional jurisdiction of the High Court under Article 227, the person can be anyone likely to be affected by the impugned order.
 Even if there is no present interest in the property or the subject matter locus standi can be satisfied (Sarada v.
 Shakuntala, AIR 1991 AP 20).
-In the case of a public injury, even a neighbour is allowed to invoke the revisional jurisdiction of the High Court under Article 227 of the Indian Constitution.
+In the case of a public injury, even a neighbor is allowed to invoke the revisional jurisdiction of the High Court under Article 227 of the Indian Constitution.

 - Most importantly, with regards to the provisions, however, is the cases wherein it can be invoked.
 The provision doesn’t grant unlimited power; on the contrary, it is limited in scope by precedents.
-The ground of invoking the provision has been specified to be: lack of jurisdiction, perverse findings, and gross violations of natural justice and so on.
+The ground of invoking the provision has been specified to be: lack of jurisdiction, perverse findings, and gross violations of natural justice, and so on.

 - In Umaji v.
-Radlikabai (AIR 1988 SC 1272) the West Bengal Act no. 25 of 1988 inserted a clause that the District Court shall exercise revisional jurisdiction in the Code of Civil of Procedure, 1908.
-It went onto append that further revision “by the High Court or any other court” is barred.
+Radlikabai (AIR 1988 SC 1272) the West Bengal Act no. 25 of 1988 inserted a clause that the District Court shall exercise revisional jurisdiction in the Code of Civil Procedure, 1908.
+It went on to append that further revision “by the High Court or any other court” is barred.
 This is prima facie beyond the scope of legality.
 The Supreme Court bench also shared this view that that is void because no provision can do away with the constitutional provision of superintendence conferred on the High Court.

 - In the above case, it was also further elaborated the instances where the High Court can intervene under Article 227.
 It stated that the High Court doesn’t have unlimited powers to correct all species of hardship or wrong decisions made within its jurisdiction.
 It need only intervene where there is an error apparent on the face of the record; where findings are perverse, or not based on any material whatsoever; or where a conclusion arrived at is such that no reasonable tribunal possibly could have come to, or findings have manifested in injustice.